 I bought my first digital camera in 2001.
 They were very expensive, plus I couldn’t bear the plastic ones so, I bought the beautifully designed compact Canon IXUS 300, which I still have.
 By this time, I didn’t have my digital imaging business anymore but had started my new career as an English teacher.
 So a digital camera was great.
 I didn’t need to take pictures on film, have them developed and then scanned.
 Compared to my previous professional equipment, it was also very light and I could take it with me in a handbag.
 I enjoyed taking pictures with it a lot and did so for many years.

 Then, there was a long break.
-I focused on my new careers, teaching English.
-I travelled, studied for a certificate, then a diploma,and a Master’s degree, worked a lot, moved to another country, worked, did a lot of other things, worked more, …
+I focused on my new career, teaching English.
+I travelled, studied for a certificate, then a diploma,and a Master’s degree, worked a lot, moved to another country, worked, did a lot of other things, worked more…

 Last year, when I was on Facebook, I saw that a photographer I was following was testing a new camera.
 The camera looked absolutely breathtakingly beautiful!
 I know, you will say, how can you say that about a camera.
 Well, you can!
 It was not made of plastic, it had a retro style, similar to my very first analog camera (a Nikon FG), and it was compact: Fujifilm X30.
 I had to have this camera.
 At the end of last summer, after finishing teaching another 10-week EAP course, I bought the camera to reward myself for all the hard work.
 It was, and is, the right camera that is compact enough to carry around in my handbag, but also professional enough to take high-quality pictures.